Arkatufus/Akka.Persistence.Linq2Db/docs/articles/migration.md

 When you set `deleteCompatibilityMode` to `true`, `Akka.Persistence.Sql` will use the old `Akka.Persistence.Sql.Common` journal entry deletion implementation that is slower compared to the new `Akka.Persistence.Sql` implementation.
 Setting this to `false` will improve performance, however, manually migrating the old implementation table entries to the new one is error-prone and can cause data corruption, so we highly discourage you to do this.

-There is an edge case where you can set `deleteCompatibilityMode` to `false`, that is if you've **never** deletes anything from your journal table.
+There is an edge case where you can set `deleteCompatibilityMode` to `false`, that is if you've **never** deleted anything from your journal table.
 Technically, the way you can make sure that you can set `deleteCompatibilityMode` to `false` and be able to delete the journal metadata table is by making sure that your use case satisfies the following criteria:

 1. Your cluster **only** consist of nodes that uses `Akka.Persistence.Sql` persistence.
 2. Your journal metadata table is completely empty